Building Responsibility, Equality and Dignity

 Building Responsibility Equality And Dignity (BREAD) is an organization of 41 religious congregations which are working together to solve critical community problems.
 We are not a service provider, but a grassroots, direct action, multi-issue organization, which has come together to be a powerful force for improving the quality of life in Columbus, OH.

 Since BREAD’s beginning in 1996, we have brought people together from different religious denominations, different areas of the community, and different races to work together on issues of common concern.
 These are just a few of the community improvements resulting from BREAD’s work since its beginning:

 - Spearheaded a campaign with other allies to pass state legislation to lower the interest on payday loans at 28%.

-- Got the City of Columbus and Franklin County to form and fund the Affordable Housing Trust Fund in 2001.
-Since 2001, the fund created more than 9,000 units of affordable housing.
+- Got the City of Columbus and Franklin County to form and fund the Affordable Housing Trust Fund in 2001 and expanded to $11.5 million annually in 2019.
+Since 2001, the fund created more than 11,000 units of affordable housing

 - Pushed the Franklin County Prosecutor to create the KEY Truancy Reduction Program which improved attendance for 200 students in six schools in the 2007-8 school year.